-The accounting policies used in the preparation of these consolidated financial statements are consistent with those used in the preparation of the annual consolidated financial statements for the year ended December 31, 2020.
-Based on the adoption of new standards and in consideration of the current economic environment, the following accounting policies are applicable effective 1 January, 2021 replacing, amending, or adding to the corresponding accounting policies set out in 2020 annual consolidated financial statements.
+The accounting policies used in the preparation of these consolidated financial statements, except for those disclosed in 1 (f) above, are consistent with those used in the preparation of the annual consolidated financial statements for the year ended 31 December 2021.
+Based on the adoption of new standards and in consideration of the current economic environment, the following accounting policies are applicable effective 1 January 2022 replacing, amending, or adding to the corresponding accounting policies set out in 2021 annual consolidated financial statements.